-ITB CHINA’s Beijing-based event MICE Meeting Point has formed a strategic partnership with the China Association of Travel Services’ MICE Committee.
+ITB CHINA’s Beijing-based event MICE Meeting Point has formed a strategic partnership with the China Association of Travel Services’ MICE Committee followed by another agreement with event marketing specialists from the country’s advertising industry.

 The MICE Committee’s collaboration with Meeting Point is aimed at accelerating professional development within China’s business events industry and strengthening international cooperation.

-MICE Meeting Point, organised by ITB China and hosted by the Beijing Municipal Bureau of Culture and Tourism, will be held September 11-12 in Beijing
+MICE Meeting Point, organised by ITB China and hosted by the Beijing Municipal Bureau of Culture and Tourism, is scheduled to debut in Beijing, September 11-12

 The MICE Committee operates under the China Association of Travel Services, a national industry association representing around 3,000 members from leading travel organisers, online travel agents and related companies.
 Messe Berlin’s ITB brand runs annual events in Berlin, Mumbai, Shanghai and Singapore.